Icaruk/validame/README.md

 Each symbol is unique and has a **regex or function** associated.

 - **Regex symbols**:

+	> Allow rule with regex symbols describes an allowlist.
+	> Examples:
+	> - `allow: "a"` with `"mike123"` will fail because numbers are not in the allowlist.
+	> - `allow: "a 1"` with `"mike123"` will pass because there are no characters outside the allowlist.
+	> - `allow: "a 1"` with `"mike"` will pass because there are no characters outside the allowlist.
+	> - `allow: "1 a"` with `"mike"` will pass because there are no characters outside the allowlist.

 	- `a`: `a-z`
 	- `A`: `A-Z`
 	- `aA`: `a-zA-Z`